Evidence for subdominant multipole moments and precession in merging black-hole-binaries from GWTC-2.1: Method

 where $\mathcal{A}_{i}(\bm{\lambda})$ are overall amplitudes which depend upon the orientation of the binary, and $\bm{\lambda}$ denotes the parameters of the system~\cite{Fairhurst:2019_2harm, Mills:2020thr}.
 The GW likelihood may then be factorized into two components: one describing the contribution from the dominant harmonic, $\Lambda_{0}(\bm{\lambda})$, and another describing the contribution from the subdominant harmonic, $\Lambda_{1}(\bm{\lambda})$. \begin{widetext}

-\end{widetext} In the second line, we have absorbed the (constant) $\langle d | d \rangle$ term into the proportionality, and we have assumed that the dominant and subdominant harmonics are orthogonal $\langle h_{0} | h_{1} \rangle = 0$. \footnote{The calculation can be fairly simply generalized to the case where the harmonics are not orthogonal by simply replacing $h_{1}$ by $h_{1}^{\perp}$, the component of $h_{1}$ orthogonal to $h_{0}$ \cite{Mills:2020thr}.}
+\end{widetext} where $d$ is the GW strain data.
+In the second line, we have absorbed the (constant) $\langle d | d \rangle$ term into the proportionality, and we have assumed that the dominant and subdominant harmonics are orthogonal $\langle h_{0} | h_{1} \rangle = 0$. \footnote{The calculation can be fairly simply generalized to the case where the harmonics are not orthogonal by simply replacing $h_{1}$ by $h_{1}^{\perp}$, the component of $h_{1}$ orthogonal to $h_{0}$ \cite{Mills:2020thr}.
+For ease of presentation, all calculations are in terms of $h_{1}$ but when we calculate $\rho_{\ell,m}$ and $\rho_{\mathrm{p}}$ in this work, we use $h_{1}^{\perp}$.}

 The phase evolution of the gravitational waveform, encoded in $h_{0,1}(\boldsymbol{\lambda})$, is determined by the masses and aligned spin components of the binary.
 Since the dominant harmonic has the largest SNR, its measurement will primarily be used to determine the evolution of the waveform.
 An observation of the sub-dominant harmonic will provide a small improvement to the evolution of the waveform.
 However, for simplicity, we neglect it in the following discussion.
 In this case, the subdominant harmonic $h_{1}$ is known and only the overall amplitude and phase, encoded in $\mathcal{A}_{1}$ remain to be determined.
 Furthermore, the value of $\mathcal{A}_{1}$ will typically be unconstrained by the observation of $\mathcal{A}_{0}$ --- in the case of precession, both the amplitude and phase of $\mathcal{A}_{1}$ are free as they depend upon the in-plane spins, while for higher multipoles the amplitude and phase of $\mathcal{A}_{1}$ will depend upon the orientation and mass ratio of the binary which are generally not precisely measured.
 Therefore, in the simplest approximation, we can simply maximize the likelihood $\Lambda_{1}(\boldsymbol{\lambda})$ over $\mathcal{A}_1$,